artefactual/archivematica-docs/admin-manual/installation/installation.rst

 **Update Elasticsearch**

-Archivematica 1.4.0 requires a new version of Elasticsearch.
-Full instructions on how to upgrade can be found on the
+If you do not have an Elasticsearch version between 1.4.0 - 1.7.5 installed, you need to upgrade. ull instructions on how to upgrade can be found on the
 `Elasticsearch website <https://www.elastic.co/guide/en/elasticsearch/reference/1.3/setup-upgrade.html>`_.
 In general it should be possible to upgrade Elasticsearch on a standard Archivematica machine with the following commands:

 .. code:: bash